Amboni Caves (Tanga): Photo Gallery & Travel Guide to the biggest Caves in Tanzania

 • 25,000 Tsh + mandatory guide

-The guide fee should actually be included in the price, but you’ll be insistently asked a tip from your guide, 5/10,000Tsh is reasonable.
+The guide fee should actually be included in the price, but you’ll be insistently asked for a tip from your guide, 5/10,000Tsh is reasonable.